19 Best Keychain Knives

 Below we’re going to look the 20 best keychain knives out there as determined by our product review panel.
 They’re presented here in no particular order and with the understanding that any one of them would make an effective addition to your everyday carry.

-Our Top Picks for Best Keychain Knives:
+Our Top Picks For The Best Keychain Knives

 Snap-on Tools has a well-deserved reputation for quality and innovation.
 As such it’s no surprise they’d produce a keychain knife that’s both incredibly functional and attractive.
-The Snap-On 871008 Key Ring Knife represents the current gold standard of design when it comes to keychain knives and in just a few short inches manages to embody all the virtues of a first-rate EDC knife: lightweight, durability, a sharp reliable blade, comfort and affordability.
+The Snap-On 871008 Key Ring Knife represents the current gold standard of design when it comes to keychain knives and in just a few short inches manages to embody all the virtues of a first-rate EDC knife: lightweight, durability, a sharp reliable blade, comfort, and affordability.
 The 2 1/8 inch blade on this keychain knife doesn’t wilt when you need it for serious applications, including self-defense.